sakshianaik/weather1/README.md

-# weather1
+# WEATHER APP
 https://weatherappsak1.netlify.app/

 FEATURES:

-City Search: Users can enter the name of any city to get real-time weather data.
+1) City Search: Users can enter the name of any city to get real-time weather data.

-Weather Details: Displays temperature, weather condition icon, humidity percentage, and wind speed.
+2) Weather Details: Displays temperature, weather condition icon, humidity percentage, and wind speed.

-Error Handling: Notifies users with an "Invalid location" message for incorrect or unavailable city names.
+3) Error Handling: Notifies users with an "Invalid location" message for incorrect or unavailable city names.